In this post, we’ll see:

 In this instance, I am using Windows 10.
 Let us start.

 Open Run in Windows 10

-You can open Run Command Box in four different ways and they are:
+You can open Run Command Box in four diverse ways, and they are:

-Open Power user menu (To do that: right-click on the Start button or press Windows and X keys simultaneously).
+Open Power user menu (To do that: right-click on the “Start” button or press Windows and X keys at the same time).

 Open Start menu.
 Type run and hit Run app in the search results.

 Add Run to Start Menu, Taskbar or Desktop

 To Add Run as Start Menu Tile or Taskbar Shortcut

 Hit the Start button.
 Type run.
 In the right pane, you can see “Pin to Start” and “Pin to taskbar” options.

 To Add Run as Desktop or Start Menu Shortcut